 The funding rate for German industry is usually 50%, but the regulations of the AGVO will be applied.

 Yes, it is mandatory for industry to contribute to the total project cost.
-For Indian industry it is fixed to minimum 50%.
+For Indian industry, it is fixed to a minimum of 50% of the project cost.
 For German industry funding rate might vary due to the size of the industry and the work packages industry is involved in.

 IGSTC will execute a two-step evaluation process, conducted by an Indo-German Joint Scientific Committee (JSC). the steps are as follows

 IGSTC supports grants for: Manpower, Equipment & Accessories, Consumables, Contingency, Travel & Hospitality, Network Events, Outsourcing / Subcontract and Overhead charges.

 India: No, PIs cannot take (in full / top up) salary from the manpower cost granted by IGSTC.
 Only those research staff hired exclusively for the project can be paid salary / fellowship from the manpower cost.

 Germany: Usually not since the permanent position of a PI in an academic position is already covered.
 Industry can claim manpower cost, including the director.